daynix/qemu/docs/system/devices/igb.rst

 Limitations
 ===========

-This igb implementation was tested with Linux Test Project [2]_ during the initial development.
-The command used when testing is:
+This igb implementation was tested with Linux Test Project [2]_ and Windows HLK [3]_ during the initial development.
+The command used when testing with LTP is:

 .. code-block:: shell